 Natural dietary remedies for BPH

-Go ahead and file these treatments under ‘‘things you should probably be doing anyway,’ as these antioxidant agents all provide general health benefits, and may also play a role in lowering PSA, and thereby reducing overall prostate cancer15 risk.
+Go ahead and file these treatments under “things you should probably be doing anyway,” as these antioxidant agents all provide general health benefits, and may also play a role in lowering PSA, and thereby reducing overall prostate cancer risk.15

-In a comprehensive review of antioxidants16 published in the journal Nutrition and Cancer, lycopene came out on top in terms of its benefits for prostate cancer and potential prostate cancer patients17.
+In a comprehensive review of antioxidants published in the journal Nutrition and Cancer, lycopene came out on top in terms of its benefits for prostate cancer and potential prostate cancer patients.16, 17

-Found in pink and red fruits and vegetables such as tomatoes, watermelon, and pink grapefruit18 and papaya19, lycopene has also been shown to inhibit BPH growth, according to a randomized controlled trial conducted at Germany’s University of Hohenheim.
-A 2013 review notes that “a growing body of evidence indicates that whole foods may be more effective than individual compounds for lowering disease risk”, suggesting a fresh tomato will provide more lycopene-based benefits than a slice of tomato-sauced pizza—but you probably knew that already.
+Found in pink and red fruits and vegetables such as tomatoes, watermelon, and pink grapefruit and papaya, lycopene has also been shown to inhibit BPH growth, according to a randomized controlled trial conducted at Germany’s University of Hohenheim.18,19 A 2013 review notes that “a growing body of evidence indicates that whole foods may be more effective than individual compounds for lowering disease risk”, suggesting a fresh tomato will provide more lycopene-based benefits than a slice of tomato-sauced pizza–but you probably knew that already.

-Small studies such as this one published in Therapeutic Advances in Urology20 have shown promising results using green tea and black tea extracts to treat the pain of lower urinary tract symptoms.
-Although not strictly shown to reduce BPH, anything that reduces urinary pain, hesitancy and frequency may still benefit those suffering from prostate enlargement.
+Small studies such as this one published in Therapeutic Advances in Urology have shown promising results using green tea and black tea extracts to treat the pain of lower urinary tract symptoms.20 Although not strictly shown to reduce BPH, anything that reduces urinary pain, hesitancy and frequency may still benefit those suffering from prostate enlargement.

 Drinking antioxidant-rich green tea invites a host of potential dietary benefits beyond prostate health, but if caffeine exacerbates your BPH symptoms, it’s best avoided.

-Pumpkin seeds are a healthy source of fibre, beneficial fats, antioxidants and minerals, and a rich source of zinc, an important but poorly-understood agent for prostate health21.
-What’s less certain is whether eating pumpkin seeds will reduce your BPH by any significant measure.
-Several studies have shown that pumpkin seeds may alleviate urinary frequency and urgency related to BPH22, although there’s no evidence they can reduce BPH directly.
+Pumpkin seeds are a healthy source of fibre, beneficial fats, antioxidants and minerals, and a rich source of zinc, an important but poorly-understood agent for prostate health.21 What’s less certain is whether eating pumpkin seeds will reduce your BPH by any significant measure.
+Several studies have shown that pumpkin seeds may alleviate urinary frequency and urgency related to BPH, although there’s no evidence they can reduce BPH directly.22

 Natural herbs and supplements for enlarged prostate

-Saw palmetto is one of the most popular and widely studied phytotherapeutical, or plant-based prostate enlargement therapies25.
-A species of palm shrub native to the US southeast,26 its berries are used in supplements to support urinary tract function, reduce inflammation, mitigate hair loss and promote prostate health27.
+Saw palmetto is one of the most popular and widely studied phytotherapeutical, or plant-based prostate enlargement therapies.25 A species of palm shrub native to the US southeast, its berries are used in supplements to support urinary tract function, reduce inflammation, mitigate hair loss and promote prostate health.26, 27

-While small studies have generated mixed—but sometimes promising—results for BPH patients, more comprehensive studies and reviews have typically found it no better than placebo at reducing lower urinary tract symptoms28.
-At the very least, an 18-month study of 369 patients29 sponsored by the National Institutes of Health and conducted by the Complimentary and Alternative Medicine for Urinary Symptoms30 trial found the supplement to be safe at regular, double, and triple doses.
+While small studies have generated mixed–but sometimes promising–results for BPH patients, more comprehensive studies and reviews have typically found it no better than placebo at reducing lower urinary tract symptoms.28 At the very least, an 18-month study of 369 patients sponsored by the National Institutes of Health and conducted by the Complementary and Alternative Medicine for Urinary Symptoms trial found the supplement to be safe at regular, double, and triple doses.29, 30

-Also known by the brand name Cernilton, rye grass pollen has shown modest success at treating symptomatic BPH32, although researchers at the Minneapolis VA Center for Chronic Diseases Outcomes Research and other comprehensive reviews have all cautioned33 that longer studies and comparative trials are necessary to truly determine its efficacy.
-Potential side effects include skin sensitivities, respiratory allergies, and gastrointestinal disturbances34.
+Also known by the brand name Cernilton, ryegrass pollen has shown modest success at treating symptomatic BPH, although researchers at the Minneapolis VA Center for Chronic Diseases Outcomes Research and other comprehensive reviews have all cautioned that longer studies and comparative trials are necessary to truly determine its efficacy.32,33 Potential side effects include skin sensitivities, respiratory allergies, and gastrointestinal disturbances.34

 BPH, prostate health, and lifestyle